Pictured above: Blanketflower (Gaillardia pulchella) by Jeff Norcini

 If you’re interested in Florida’s native plants, then you’re probably aware of the recent kerfuffle about Gaillardia pulchella.

-Late last year, a research paper was released stating that the plant was not a native Florida species, but rather an introduced species, likely from Texas.
+In late 2020, a research paper was released stating that the plant was not a native Florida species, but rather an introduced species, likely from Texas.
 In a section of Studies in the Vascular Flora of the Southeastern United States: VI, Florida International University’s Alan Franck, Ph.D., writes, “Gaillardia pulchella is not native to the eastern U.S.A.”

 The information began working its way through botanical circles, as the Atlas of Florida Plants, Florida Wildflower Foundation, Florida Native Plant Society and others updated their data to indicate the species was not native.
 (At this time, the U.S. Department of Agriculture’s Plants Database continues to show it as native to the state, however.)